Search our Site

 What do I need to know about the genetics of familial hypercholesterolemia?

-Most cases (up to 80%) of familial hypercholesterolemia (FH) are caused by pathogenic/likely pathogenic (P/LP) variants (what used to be called mutations) in the LDL receptor gene LDLR, in which over 1700 different P/LP variants have been identified.2,5,6 The LDLR protein binds LDL, which is the major cholesterol-carrying lipoprotein of plasma, and transports LDL into cells by endocytosis.
-P/LP variants in the LDLR gene can reduce the number of LDL receptors produced within cells or disrupt the ability of the receptor to bind LDL-C.2 P/LP variants in APOB disrupt binding of LDL particles to the receptor, while P/LP variants in PCSK9 cause increased degradation of the receptor.
-These mechanisms lead to elevated LDL levels and premature development of atherosclerotic plaque.
+Most cases (up to 80%) of familial hypercholesterolemia (FH) are caused by pathogenic/likely pathogenic (P/LP) variants (what used to be called mutations) in the LDL receptor gene LDLR, in which > 3000 different P/LP variants have been identified.2,5,6 The LDLR protein binds LDL, which is the major cholesterol-carrying lipoprotein of plasma, and transports LDL into cells by endocytosis.
+P/LP variants in the LDLR gene can reduce the number of LDL receptors produced within cells or disrupt the ability of the receptor to bind LDL particles.2 P/LP variants in APOB disrupt binding of LDL particles to the receptor, while P/LP variants in PCSK9 cause increased degradation of the receptor.
+These mechanisms lead to elevated LDL-C levels and premature development of atherosclerotic plaque.

-Additional genes (e.g. ABCG5, ABCG8, APOE, LDLRAP1, LIPA) are known to be associated with FH, although rare.
-With advances in genetic testing technology additional rare genes can be added to gene panels with little extra cost.
+Additional genes (e.g. ABCG5, ABCG8, APOE, LDLRAP1, LIPA) are known to be associated with FH, although very rare and atypical.
+With advances in genetic testing technology, additional rare genes can be added to gene panels with little extra cost.
 Genetic testing for FH may involve a gene panel with comprehensive analysis of three or more genes or may be targeted ancestry-based testing looking for the presence or absence of specific P/LP variants.7

 Pattern of inheritance

-Familial hypercholesterolemia (FH) is typically inherited in an autosomal dominant manner.
+FH is typically inherited in an autosomal dominant manner.
 FH can be present in a heterozygous form (HeFH), where only one copy of a FH-causing gene contains a P/LP variant.
 FH can also be present in a homozygous form (HoFH) where an individual has a P/LP variant in both copies of a FH-causing gene.
 The two P/LP variants can be identical or different.
-Rarely there is a P/LP variant in one copy of two different FH genes.
+Rarely there is a P/LP variant in one copy of two different FH genes (digenic inheritance).
 All individuals with HoFH have an extremely high risk of early onset cardiovascular disease.1,3 If both parents have HeFH, their child has a 25% chance to have HoFH, which is associated with an extremely high CVD risk.

 Table 1.
 Clinical features of familial hypercholesterolemia in heterozygotes (HeFH) and homozygotes (HoFH).